(Last Updated on November 30, 2023)

 I knew I needed some way to make sense of all this to have any chance of moving forward in a non-crazy-making way.
 What better way than…. a list!

-So, I took some time and brainstormed all the possible subjects I thought I might someday need or want to teach.
+To get started creating this master list of classes, I took some time and brainstormed all the possible subjects I thought I might someday need or want to teach.
 This included subjects…

 - required by the homeschooling laws in my state (find your state laws here).

 - I remembered learning in school.

 - I came across in my homeschooling research.

 - listed in curriculum catalogs (the Rainbow Resource catalog is very thorough).